appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 const sessionToken = sessionCookie?.value;
 ```

-The SDK for flutter has a similiar problem, but bypasses it by adding and interceptor to the Client requests.
-The interceptor sets cookies (in the apps 'cookie jar') when receiving set-cookie responses, and retrieves the cookie when making requests.
-For server side SDKs, this is not possible, as there isn't an equivalent method persistent storage.
+> SDK for Flutter has a similiar problem, but bypasses it by adding an 'interceptor' to requests.
+With any response containing a `set-cookie` header, the interceptor stores the cookies within a Flutter implementation of cookie storage.
+Before making any request, the session cookie is retrieved from storage and added to the request headers.

 **Problem #2: Accessing OAuth2 sessions**